michaeldfallen/govuk_frontend_toolkit/README.md

 #### Tabular numbers

 Tabular numbers have numerals of a standard fixed width.
 As all numbers have the same width, sets of numbers may be more easily compared.
-We recommend using them where different numbers are likely to be compared, or where different numbers should line up with each other - eg in tables.
+We recommend using them where different numbers are likely to be compared, or where different numbers should line up with each other, eg in tables.

 `$tabular-numbers` is an optional variable that may be passed to the heading, copy and core styles to use (or explicitly not use) tabular numbers.
 When no variable is passed, the default is non-tabular.